GU4243-ADS/project-3-algorithms-project-4-algorithms-group-4/README.md

 [1]  8.325108  5.676666  8.031387 13.194455  8.716813  3.106978
  [7] 12.041968  3.526480 10.977759  5.100484 13.848172  7.453731
-- This may mean that even though one group is bigger than the other, a given user has an equal chance of being in any group which mean that the true ?latent? group 11 is just huge.
+- This may mean that even though one group is bigger than the other, a given user has an equal chance of being in any group which mean that the true latent group 11 is just huge.

 ### Test Error
 MAE -> 1.111207